revatiranjan/test/README.md

 test
 ====

-some test codes to sink in home and  office
+some test codes to sink between home and  office